 |17 ||Book Value of the shares ||2237.14 ||2045.01 |

 2. ANALYSIS OF PERFORMANCE

-The fourth is the energy management segment and an order driven business.
-This is a newtechnology oriented business which was developed by your Company's in-house R&D team.This product segment has given a benefit of being the largest ESCO with highest CRISILrating -Grade A in the country for your Company.
-Energy management business on an annualbasis contributed 2% to the total revenues with a year on year decline of 76%.
-In thelast year this segment had a revenue of H42 crores coming in from the EPC contractbusiness as against which only H10 Crore revenue recorded in this year.
+The fourth is the Energy Management division and an order driven business.
+This is anew technology oriented business which was developed by your Company's in-house RS.D team.This product division has given a benefit of being the largest ESCO with highest CRISILrating -Grade A in the country for your Company.
+Energy management division during thefull year FY2020 has contributed only 2% to the total net revenues of the Company.

 Going forward your Company's focus remains to achieve profitable growth by adding newerproducts which are customized and value added in nature exploring newer geographies whichcan yield better margins.
 With a very competent team in place your Company is quiteconfident of achieving the milestone which it has set for itself.

 The Board of Directors at their meeting held on June 18 2020 considered the proposalof Dividend for the financial year ended March 312020 taking into account the company'sperformance during the period under review as well as the dividend track record for thelast more than two decades the dividend payout ratio at an average rate of 18% theglobal economic slowdown including in domestic market during the year under review thelockdown announced by the government to contain the spread of COVID-19 crept in December2019 in China and aggressively spread all over the world impacting the economic activitiesand the standard of living of the society at large the continuation of the lockdownannounced by government with uncertainty on lifting the same due to continuous spread ofthe COVID-19 resulting in heavy human loss and bringing the economic activities to a stateof standstill globally.